Estropipate: Available forms

-Estropipate is available in the form of 0.75, 1.5, 3, and 6 mg oral tablets.
+Estropipate was available in the form of 0.75, 1.5, 3, and 6 mg oral tablets and 1.5 mg/gram vaginal cream.
+Estropipate is no longer available in the United States.

 Pharmacology

 Pharmacodynamics

 Estropipate is a prodrug of estrone and estradiol.
 Hence, it is an estrogen, or an agonist of the estrogen receptors.

 Pharmacokinetics

 Estropipate is hydrolyzed into estrone in the body.
 Estrone can then be transformed into estradiol by 17β-hydroxysteroid dehydrogenase.

 Chemistry

 History

 Estropipate was introduced for medical use by Abbott in 1968.
 It was approved by the FDA in the United States in 1991.

 Society and culture

 Generic names

 Estropipate is the generic name of the drug and its INN, USAN, and BAN.

 Brand names

-Estropipate is or has been marketed under the brand names Genoral, Harmogen, Improvera, Ogen, Ortho-Est, and Sulestrex among others.
+Estropipate was marketed under the brand names Genoral, Harmogen, Improvera, Ogen, Ortho-Est, and Sulestrex among others.

 Availability

-Estropipate appears to remain available only in the United States.
+Estropipate has been discontinued in the United States.
 In the past, estropipate has also been marketed in Canada, the United Kingdom, Ireland, Switzerland, Australia, South Africa, Mexico, and Indonesia.